sukrucildirr/smc-inference-server/README.md

 ## 🛠️ Future Work

 Development on this project will continue as we explore new constraint designs and optimizations to the framework here.
-It is both useful for experimenting and for benchmarking at a larger scale, expecially on compute clusters with >4 GPUs.
+It is both useful for experimenting and for benchmarking at a larger scale, especially on compute clusters with >4 GPUs.
 8xH100 was able to finish the entire 15,000 question MMLU set in under 4 hours using this.
 More updates to come soon!